Marigold Leaves Turning Purple? (3 Reasons+Solutions)

 What to Do?

-- Blossom Booster 10-30-20 is a Professional formula designed to produce more flowers and brighter colors on all indoor...
+- Designed to produce more flowers and brighter colors on all indoor and outdoor plants, Blossom Booster 10-30-20 is a...

 The first step in dealing with a nutrient deficiency should always be the analysis of the soil the marigold grows in, so you can identify which particular nutrient is missing.